WELCOME TO MY PORTFOLIO

 The project began with a clear need to improve spatial flow and strengthen storytelling within the store.
 My task was to redesign the floor plan, unify the visual language, and create strategic zones that support the customer journey.

-To achieve this, I explored different layout configurations, sketched updated wall elevations, and crafted a soft pink–based material palette reflecting TLS’s brand personality.
+To achieve this, I explored different layout configurations, sketched updated wall elevations, and crafted a soft pink-based material polette reflecting ILS's brand personality.
 I developed a clear furniture map, refined lighting considerations, and incorporated lifestyle elements to enhance emotional connection.

 Through iterative sketches, 3D render tests, and VM-driven decisions, the final concept delivered a more cohesive brand identity, smoother circulation, and a warmer, more engaging retail environment that aligns with TLS's vision.